lokalized/lokalized-java/README.md

 #### Structure

-Each strings file must be UTF-8 encoded and named according to the appropriate IETF BCP 47 language tag, such as `en` or `zh-TW`.
+* Each strings file must be UTF-8 encoded and named according to the appropriate IETF BCP 47 language tag, such as `en` or `zh-TW`

-The file must contain a single toplevel JSON object.
+* The file must contain a single toplevel JSON object

-The object's keys are the translation keys, e.g. `"I read {{bookCount}} books."`
+* The object's keys are the translation keys, e.g. `"I read {{bookCount}} books."`

-The value for a translation key can be a string (simple cases) or an object (complex cases).
+* The value for a translation key can be a string (simple cases) or an object (complex cases)

-Let's return to our example `en-GB` strings file, which contains a single translation.
-We can use the string shorthand to concisely express our intent:
+With formalities out of the way, let's return to our example `en-GB` strings file, which contains a single translation.
+We can use the string form shorthand to concisely express our intent:

 ```json
 {